Xangle FAQ

 5.5 - What Raspberry Pi models works?

 3b+ and 4b!
-The PRaspberry Pi 4b is a better option if your cameras support usb-3.
+The Raspberry Pi 4b is a better option if your cameras support usb-3.
+Support for Raspbery Pi 5 is coming soon

 6- Computer